calnet-oss/activemq-broker-and-webconsole-overlay-war/README.md

 configuration.
 [Apache Derby](https://db.apache.org/derby/) dependencies are included for those who wish to use Derby as a storage backend.

-This modifies `WEB-INF/webconsole-embedded.xml` in the WAR and removes `WEB-INF/activemq.xml` from the WAR.
+This modifies `WEB-INF/webconsole-embedded.xml` and `WEB-INF/web.xml` in the WAR and removes `WEB-INF/activemq.xml` from the WAR.

 `webconsole-embedded.xml` is modified so that the `activemq.xml` config file is found in a directory specified with the `activemq.conf` system property